WisconsinAutonomous/CodingChallenges/controls_pid/README.md

 the bleeding edge.
 Don't overthink it, though – we don't expect a perfect solution!

 ## Tips
+1. Start by reading through the challenge description and background in `PIDChallenge.ipynb`.
-1. You are allowed to use any resources available to you.
+2. You are allowed to use any resources available to you.
 Google is your friend!
-2. Document as much as you can.
+3. Document as much as you can.
 We are looking for team members who are good communicators :)